Olaudah Equiano: Release

+In December 1762 Pascal sold Equiano to James Doran, the captain of the merchantman Charming Sally, at Gravesend, Kent.
+Onboard Charming Sally, Doran took Equiano to the British colony of Montserrat, where he was sold to Robert King, a Quaker merchant from Philadelphia who traded in the Caribbean.

 Robert King forced Equiano to work on his shipping routes and in his stores.
 In 1765, when Equiano was about 20 years old, King promised that for his purchase price of 40 pounds he could buy his freedom.

 King taught him to read and write more fluently, guided him along the path of religion, and allowed Equiano to engage in profitable trading for his own account, as well as on his owner's behalf.
 Equiano sold fruits, glass tumblers and other items between Georgia and the Caribbean islands.
 King allowed Equiano to buy his freedom, which he achieved in 1766.
 The merchant urged Equiano to stay on as a business partner.
 However, Equiano found it dangerous and limiting to remain in the British colonies as a freedman.
 While loading a ship in Georgia, he was almost kidnapped back into enslavement.

 Freedom

 By about 1768, Equiano had gone to Britain.
 He continued to work at sea, travelling sometimes as a deckhand based in England.
 In 1773 on the Royal Navy ship HMS Racehorse, he travelled to the Arctic in an expedition towards the North Pole.
 On that voyage he worked with Dr Charles Irving, who had developed a process to distill seawater and later made a fortune from it.
 Two years later, Irving recruited Equiano for a project on the Mosquito Coast in Central America, where he was to use his African background to help select slaves and manage them as labourers on sugar-cane plantations.
 Irving and Equiano had a working relationship and friendship for more than a decade, but the plantation venture failed.
 Equiano met with George, the "Musquito king's son".

 Equiano left the Mosquito Coast in 1776 and arrived at Plymouth, England, on 7 January 1777.